ymmiah/GlowMint/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 **GlowMint** is a sophisticated, AI-driven photo editing application that leverages the power of Google's Gemini API (`gemini-2.5-flash-image`) to magically transform images based on natural language prompts.
+Featuring a clean, professional two-column layout, GlowMint provides a powerful, beautiful, and intuitive interface for next-generation photo manipulation.

-Whether you're a creative professional looking for a rapid prototyping tool or a hobbyist wanting to explore the frontiers of AI-art, GlowMint provides a powerful, beautiful, and intuitive interface for next-generation photo manipulation.
+Whether you're a creative professional looking for a rapid prototyping tool or a hobbyist wanting to explore the frontiers of AI-art, GlowMint is your canvas for digital creativity.

-From simple one-click enhancements to complex, multi-image compositions and interactive tools like Magic Erase, GlowMint is your canvas for digital creativity.

 ---

 <!-- KEY FEATURES -->
 ## 🚀 Key Features

+-   **✨ Modern Two-Column Layout**: A professional UI that separates editing controls from the live result panel for an intuitive and focused workflow.
 -   **🤖 Intuitive Prompt-Based Editing**: Describe any edit in plain English.
 Your imagination is the only limit.
 -   **⚡️ One-Click Quick Actions**: A library of professionally crafted prompts for common tasks like background removal, colorization, and artistic styling.
 -   **✂️ Advanced Editing Suite**: